berlinplan/berlinplan.github.io/readme.md

 - <sub> End: Cure Cancer, eliminate Hunger </sub>
 - <sub> Mean: Developement founded on slavery </sub>
 - <sub> Mean: high-tech founded on inequality </sub>
+- <sub> What would citizens of a poor country be more likely to see on their damaged roads: high-tech drones, airplanes, satellite missiles, tanks and military technology from psychopathic countries, or luxury self-driving electric vehicles? </sub>
 - <sub> App: [Oversociety?]  </sub>

 *Kebab Terrorist Dilemma*